Author shares story of Shreveport World War II hero

 SHREVEPORT, La.
 (KTAL/KMSS) – An author is coming to Shreveport to share the story of a local soldier who survived storming the beaches of Normandy and becoming a German POW.

 Shreveporter Roy Boyter survived several harrowing experiences during WWII.
 He shared lessons and wisdom of his time in combat with his nephew, Michael Hill, who recorded them in his book ‘The Best Views of Heaven Are From Hell.’
-Hill will share his historical record of what it was like to live through the war and Boyter’s daily struggle for survival at a book sale Wednesday at the Barksdale Air Force Base Main Exchange.
+Hill will share his historical record of what it was like to live through the war and Boyter’s daily struggle for survival at a book sale Wednesday at the Barksdale Air Force Base Main Exchange from 10:00 a.m. to 5:00 p.m.
+He will also be at the Shreve Memorial Library at 2111 W. Berk Kouns Industrial Loop in Shreveport from 6:00 p.m. until 8:00 p.m.
+Wednesday.

 Boyter signed up with the U.S. Army in July 1943 at the age of 19.
 After basic training, he was assigned to the 29th Division, 2nd Battalion, 115th Infantry Regiment, Company E out of Maryland.
 On D-Day, the 115th was part of the second wave of the assault on Omaha Beach in Normandy.
-He was the fastest runner in basic training and was assigned to be the runner for his Lieutenant during the invasion.
+He was the fastest runner in basic training and was assigned to be the runner for his Lieutenant during the invasion, carrying messages between units.

 “While on the boat going to shore, he and many of the other men were seasick.
 They were being shot at.
 Men were dying around him.
 He said that when the front door of the boat dropped, the first two rows of men were shot and killed.
 He also said that the guy standing to his right was shot in the head.
 The fellow soldier asked Roy if he was ok and took off his helmet.
 Roy said that half of his head was gone,” said Hill.